Concealed Carry Accidental Discharge: What You Need to Know

 1. Take Firearm Safety Classes

 One of the best ways to protect yourself from accidentally discharging your concealed weapon is to take formal training in the use of a firearm.
 According to the RAND Corporation, about 61% of gun owners in the United States have received some formal firearms training.
-A safety class helps you learn the best techniques for securing and carrying a gun that will less likely lead to accidents.
+A safety class helps you learn the best techniques for securing and carrying a gun to make accidents less likely.

-Firearms courses generally cover many of the basic safety protocols necessary to protect the gun owner and other people.
+Firearms courses generally cover many basic safety protocols necessary to protect the gun owner and other people.
 Most firearms instructors cover topics like these:

 This instruction can make the difference between safe gun carrying and carrying situations that could endanger other people.